tpgardner/Basic-Java-Web-App/README.md

 # Basic-Java-Web-App
-Demoing the framework for a hello world Java web application using applet and Tomcat Apache server
+Demoing Java JSP / servlets for a hello world Java web application running on a local Tomcat Apache server.
+I may add something more interesting to this in time.

 Resources consulted
 Java Web Application Tutorial